-Basic records management training, For the Record: What You Really Need to Know About Records Management, is held each long semester.
-The next workshop will be held during the Fall 2015 semester (and perhaps in Summer 2015 if needed).
+Basic records management training, For the Record: What You Really Need to Know About Records Management, is held each semester.
+Fall 2017 workshop will be held the afternoon of Wednesday, November 15 and again on the morning of Thursday, November 16.
 Professional Development will send registration information via e-mail about two weeks before the class.

 The goal of this training is to provide individuals with the knowledge and tools to make good decisions about managing university records.
 Topics include basic definitions, the difference between records and non-records, Texas records laws, and an overview of the Records Retention Schedule.
 A short introduction to filing systems is also included.

-New employees and those who have responsiblity for maintaining departmental records should attend.
+New employees and those who have responsibility for maintaining departmental records should attend.
 The class is revised to include suggestions made via class evaluation forms and changes in retention procedures.
 Individuals may wish to repeat the class periodically to stay up-to-date with records management information.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦